 A high-quality shell offers some puncture resistance and allows the helmet to slide on impact, which dissipates forces and protects your head and neck.

-The shells on cheaper helmets are usually made from cheap plastics such as stamped PET, wheres more expensive helmets come with polycarbonate or even carbon fiber shells.
+The shells on cheaper helmets are usually made from cheap plastics such as stamped PET, whereas more expensive helmets come with polycarbonate or even carbon fiber shells.

 The liner is the most important part of the helmet, providing your head with the highest amount of protection.
 This is basically a thick layer of expanded polystyrene (EPS) foam (high-grade styrofoam) that dissipates impact forces and slowing down your head in a crash.